Are you part of a particular denomination?

 What time are Sunday services?

-We usually meet for Sunday school at 9:00 each Sunday morning, and at 10:15 for the Worship Service.
-Check the home page for the service times for this week.
-The times change in the summer.
+We meet for Sunday morning worship at 9:00 and at 10:15 for the Worship Service.
+Check the home page for any updated service times for this week.
+We are currently live streaming our Sunday 10:15 worship service on Facebook and YouTube.

 Would you pray for me?